 The center also facilitates applied environmental research projects undertaken by the Southwest Center for Environmental Research and Policy (SCERP), a consortium of five U.S. and four Mexican universities.
 SCERP develops a research agenda for the study of air and water quality, hazardous waste problems, environmental health issues, and growth management questions in the border region.
 For more information, access the Web site at www.scerp.org.

-For more general information about the center, contact the director, Center for Environmental Studies, Tempe Center (located at the southeast corner of University and Mill), 480/965-2975, or access the center's Web site at ces.asu.edu.
+For more information, visit the center in TMPCT 151, call 480/965-2975, or access the center's Web site at ces.asu.edu.